matter-labs/zksync-era/prover/docs/src/04_flow.md

 different parts of computations.
 From a purely applied point of view, it mostly means that initially we receive X jobs of N types, which cause Y jobs of M types, and so on.

 So, in addition to the aggregation layer, we also have a circuit ID.
-A tuple of aggregation round and circuit ID form an unique job identifier, which allows us to understand which inputs we should receive, what processing logic we should run, and which outputs we should produce.
+A tuple of aggregation round and circuit ID form a unique job identifier, which allows us to understand which inputs we should receive, what processing logic we should run, and which outputs we should produce.